 OGOship has both manual and automatic warehouses in its network.
 If you’re sending large volumes and want to emphasize quick delivery, the automated warehouse might be your best option.
 If your shipments need more customization, a manual warehouse could be a better solution for you.

-OGOship has several warehouses in Sweden, Estonia, Finland, and the Netherlands, with a new warehouse opening in the United States in 2020.
+OGOship operates several warehouses globally.
 With multi-warehousing, you can store your goods in any location, ensuring fast shipping times and a cost-efficient supply chain.

 Some 3PL service providers specialize mainly in transportation between locations, while some can handle everything from storage, fulfillment, inventory management, and transportation.
 Some 3PL companies are even specialized in a specific industry.

-Do they offer a management system that easily integrates with your e-commerce platform?
-Smooth integration ensures that orders are picked, packed and shipped, with inventory levels updated in real-time.
+Do they offer a management system that easily integrates with your eCommerce platform?

 Smooth integration ensures that orders are picked, packed, and shipped, and inventory levels are updated in real-time.

 Some service providers have systems that allow eCommerce businesses the possibility to boost sales through logistics — cool, right?
 OGOship's myOGO, for example, has features like Campaign Engine, which allows mass customization of orders straight from the system.